-If the president of your country is involved in a road accident, that is front-page news and maybe even the lead item in broadcast news bulletins.
+If the president of your country is involved in a road accident, that is front-page news and probably even the lead item in broadcast news bulletins.

 Is a story newsworthy?

-Even if the story is not recent, and the event many years old, it can still be worth running if the information has only just come to light.
+The timing: Even if the story is not recent, and the event is many years old, it can still be worth running if the information has only just come to light.